siouan/frontend-gradle-plugin/README.md

 ### Install Yarn

-The `installYarn` task downloads a Yarn distribution, if `yarnEnabled` property is `true`.
+The `installYarn` task downloads a [Yarn][yarn] distribution, if `yarnEnabled` property is `true`.
 If the `yarnInstallDirectory` property is ommitted, the URL is guessed using the `yarnVersion` property.
-Use the property `yarnInstallDirectory` to set the directory where the distribution shall be installed, which, by default is the `${projectDir}/yarn` directory.
+Use the property `yarnInstallDirectory` to set the location where the distribution shall be installed, which, by default is the `${projectDir}/yarn` directory.

+If a Yarn distribution is already installed in the system, and shall be used instead of a downloaded distribution, sets the `yarnDistributionProvided` property to `true` and the location of the distribution with the `yarnInstallDirectory` property.
+In this configuration, the `yarnEnabled` property still must be `true`, the `yarnVersion` property and the `yarnDistributionUrl` property are useless and shall not be set for clarity.
+Consequently, the `installYarn` task is automatically _SKIPPED_ during a Gradle build.

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless at least one of the events below occurs: